 One of the challenges to starting a journaling habit is to know what to write about.
 Specifically, there are a large assortment of options and types of journaling.
 So the first step of the process is to identify what type of journaling works for you.

 In our book “Effortless Journaling,” we talk about nine types of journaling.
 We encourage you to read the following and check out the links to learn more about the journaling methods that pique your curiosity.

 1. Daily Diary

-Writing in a daily diary iis the most popular form of journaling.
-A diary tends to be more personal, with the focus on writing daily about personal events and the writer’s thoughts and reactions to these experiences.
+Writing in a daily diary is the most popular form of journaling.
+A diary tends to be more personal, focusing on writing daily about personal events and the writer’s thoughts and reactions to these experiences.